Israeli army says body of hostage recovered from Gaza

 Israel's army said on Saturday its troops recovered the body of a hostage abducted by Palestinian militants during the October 7 attack and later murdered in captivity in the Gaza Strip.

-The recovery of Elad Katzir's body brings to 12 the number of hostages which the army says it has brought home from Gaza during the war.
+The recovery of Elad Katzir's body brings to 12 the number of bodies of hostages which the army says it has brought home from Gaza during the war.

 But it gave no comfort to his sister, who blamed Israeli authorities for his death.